 Overview

-Versatility of general purpose mechanical solver mainly relies on its ability to let the user define the material behaviour.
+The versatility of a general purpose mechanical solver mainly relies on its ability to let the user define the material behaviour.
 MFront provides a high level language to write mechanical behaviours.

-It can be compared to the ZebFront tool developped by the Centre des Matériaux de Mines ParisTech as part of the Zset software [see 1, 2, 3].
-One major difference between ZebFront and MFront is the programming techniques used: ZebFront mostly relies on object oriented techniques where MFront relies on generic programming leading to almost orthogonal design choices.
+It can be compared to the ZebFront tool developed by the Centre des Matériaux de Mines ParisTech as part of the Zset software [see 1, 2, 3].
+One major difference between ZebFront and MFront is the programming techniques used: ZebFront mostly relies on object-oriented techniques where MFront relies on generic programming leading to almost orthogonal design choices.

 Three kind of mechanical behaviours are currently considered with MFront: small and finite strain behaviours and cohesive zone models.